...

 Proper Technique When Rolling Whiteboard Paint

 Premium whiteboard coating should be installed using a good-quality nine-inch microfiber paint roller sleeve with a 1/4″ or 3/8″ nap.
-It’s a good idea to de-lint the sleeve by wrapping two-inch masking tape around it in a spiraling pattern from top to bottom.
+When rolling whiteboard paint, It’s a good idea to de-lint the sleeve by wrapping two-inch masking tape around it in a spiraling pattern from top to bottom.
 After you’ve covered the whole roller sleeve, carefully remove the tape to extract any excess lint that could affect the quality of the sheen on the whiteboard coated surface once it’s cured.
 After you’re done removing the masking tape, all the excess lint will have been eliminated from the roller sleeve’s nap.
 This step should be completed before mixing parts A and B of the whiteboard coating.
 Also, remember to steer clear of foam roller sleeves or any other types of synthetic roller covers because using them would make you apply the coating too thinly, thus resulting in an unsuitable finished surface after the coating cures.

 Another essential part of achieving a successful whiteboard coating application is creating a perfectly smooth substrate beforehand.
 The smoother and more uniform your wall is, the better it will look, and the easier it will be to write on and erase after the whiteboard coating cures.
 To achieve a flawless surface, you’ll have to eliminate any irregularities such as scratches, dents, and divots, no matter how tiny they may be.
 In this way, you can make sure that all writing and drawing done on the finished whiteboard wall will look crisp and uniform and that erasing can be done without producing any missed spots.